 Extensive multi-year insect management programs are available to prevent this invasive pest from nesting in your trees.

 Cottony Scale insects are closely related to aphids and affect Holly, Euonymus, Yews, and a variety of other trees and shrubs.
 Cottony scale occurs when scale insects feed by tapping into the plant stem or leaf and withdrawing plant sap.
 Plants infested with scale will show signs of thinning, yellowing foliage, and even branch dieback.
-In severe cases, cottony scale can kill a plant or tree.
+In severe cases,

 Plants that are exposed to severe drought or weather damage are at a high risk of scale insect infection, and Certified Arborists recommend treating plants with an intensive insect management program to prevent cottony scale infestation.